 Weather forecast for the day of the Edelweise meeting.

 For Montgomery and Vicinity – Rain this afternoon probably changing to snow flurries, followed by clearing during tonight.
 Colder tonight, with lowest temperature about 26 to 28 degrees.
 Thursday, fair and cold.
 Fresh northerly winds.

-I cannot find anything about Alberta Boykin after 1920.
-Did she die?
-Did she marry?
+I cannot find anything about Alberta Boykin after her marriage in 1920.
+On December 27, 1920, Juliette Alberta Boykin married Richard Brooks.
 Her ending is a mystery, as was her beginning.

 I found this information at Newspapers.com, Census records on Ancestry, and other places on the internet.